FrancoSpeziali/db-mongoose-schemas/README.md

 3. Test your code by running it.
 What message do you see in the `console`?

-## Assignment 5 - Creating a registration endpoint
+## Task 5 - Creating a registration endpoint

 Now we've connected our database, we want to build an endpoint which will allow us to register new users onto our website.
 To do this, we will have to use `express.js`